mpokrass/Personality-notes/psych-356.md

 - impulsiveness
 - angry hostility

 All of these lead to a negative overarching state.
-Theoritically you shouldn't be impulsive during anxiety, but because you have a negative state they cause this.
+Theoretically you shouldn't be impulsive during anxiety, but because you have a negative state they cause this.

 One way to get out of an anxious state is to find something to approach.
 People who are feeling vulnerable/self-conscious/depressed, they have few goals.
 Things that they can approach are impulsiveness.